5 Reasons an Income Property Is a Great Investment

 $230 (monthly principal payment) *12 (months) = $2,760 (principal reduction for the year)

 Every year that you own this property, you are using the tenant’s money to pay off your debt.
 By reducing the amount of your loan, you will be building wealth as you will eventually be able to access this money either by refinancing your loan or by selling the property.

-5. Huge Tax Write-Offs for Income Property
+5. Numerous Tax Write-Offs

 On top of all of these deductions, the government also allows you to depreciate the purchase price of your property based on a set depreciation schedule, even if your property is actually appreciating in value.